Bed Bugs Becoming Increasingly Prevalent in Nashville

 How Do You Know if You Have Bed Bugs?

 Many times the first sign that you may have bed bugs are small bites and itching on your abdomen.
 Bed bugs hide during the day but they come out to feed at night while you sleep so they are very difficult to see.

 Unfortunately, bed bug bites are not uniform in appearance and can affect people differently.
 Sometimes they can look and feel like a mosquito/flea bite and with some people the skin doesn’t react at all.
 Some people can react badly to bed bug bites with big welts that itch badly and can take two or three weeks to go away.

 The only true way to know for sure if you have bed bugs is to schedule a bed bug inspection.
 Bug Authority specializes in bed bug inspections in Greater Nashville, Brentwood and Franklin, TN.

 About Bed Bugs

 Bed bugs are parasitic insects of the cimicid family that feed exclusively on blood.
 Cimex lectularius, the common bed bug, is the best known as it prefers to feed on human blood.
-A bed bug has 6 legs, if you notice a bug that has 8 then it is most likely a tick or a mite.
+A bed bug has 6 legs, so if you notice a bug that has 8, then it is most likely a tick or a mite.
 Bed bugs have antennae that point forward and are on average about half as long as the body.

 Appearance – Bed Bugs are normally round and will be red in color and plump or fatter after feeding.
-Sometimes they look like “a drop of blood with legs”.
+Sometimes they look like “a drop of blood with legs.”
 At other times (not after feeding) they will be flatter and more of a reddish brown color.